 |Cost||Expensive for home use||Free|

 An elliptical workout is low-impact, but it does result in better calorie burn than you may think.
-If used correctly, the elliptical machine works all your muscles, just as a run or even a brisk walk would.
+If used correctly, the type of machine works all your muscles, just as a run or even a brisk walk would.

 An elliptical workout offers more benefits for different muscle groups.
-It also works well if you consistently pair an elliptical workout with a walk or a run on a treadmill.
+It also works well if you consistently pair this machine workout with a walk or a run on a treadmill.
 A study comparing elliptical training, treadmill walking, overground walking, and stationary cycling concluded that the elliptical machine demonstrated far better activity for the quadriceps and hamstrings.

 Although the results for treadmill training also presented better results, it was elliptical training that ticked all the right boxes in terms of overall effects, i.e., physical exertion, O2 rates, speed, threshold levels, and more.